 Eden Rivers Trust have also removed weirs under the Cumbria River Restoration Strategy, visit their website for more information; Eden Rivers Trust

 SCRT are working to remove barriers to migration where we can.
-We have delivered a number of barrier removals within the last couple of years, including a weir in the Grizedale catchment and at a culvert at Crosthwaite.
-We are also working up a proposal to remove a large weir on the River Kent, Bowston weir, as part of the Cumbria River Restoration Strategy.
+We have delivered a number of barrier removals within the last couple of years, including a weir in the Grizedale catchment, a culvert at Crosthwaite and a culvert at Town View Fields in Kendal.
+We are currently working up a proposal to remove a large weir on the River Kent, Bowston weir, as part of the Cumbria River Restoration Strategy.